hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Here's a randomly chosen example of the scrubland from an Australian textbook.
+Here's a randomly chosen patch of scrubland from an Australian textbook.
 The topic is calculus, one of the jewels of human thought.
 But here, we're finding... rates of change of ... some functions, I